 The National Pediatric Multiple Sclerosis (NPMS) Center, the first of its kind in the nation to address pediatric MD, was started by Dr. Lauren Krupp, an internationally recognized expert in MS.

-Dr. Olgea Syritsyna is the Director of the Lourie Center for Pediatric MS with an assembly of multi-disciplinary team of experts including MS specialists, pediatric neurology, neuropsychology, pediatric nursing, child psychiatry, and neuroradiology.
+Care is led by the director of MS with an assembly of the Lourie Center for Pediatric MS with an assembly of multi-disciplinary team of experts including MS specialists, pediatric neurology, neuropsychology, pediatric nursing, child psychiatry, and neuroradiology.

 The team’s goals are to provide outstanding clinical care and to identify the biological changes in children facing MS; to advance research that could make a dramatic difference in their lives; and ultimately find the answers to MS. We are recognized as a Center of Excellence by the National Multiple Sclerosis Society.
 Pediatric patients who come to our Center receive a comprehensive multi-disciplinary evaluation, conducted over one to two days.